mahmoudnafifi/Semantic-Color-Constancy-Using-CNN/README.md

-# Semantic-Color-Constancy-Using-CNN
+# Semantic white balance: Semantic Color Constancy using Convolutional Neural Network (SCCCNN)

-Semantic white balance: Semantic Color Constancy using Convolutional Neural Network (SCCCNN)
+Note that color constancy using diagonal correction should be applied to the linear RAW image.
+Here, we did not use that because of the absence of semantic segmentation models for RAW images (just a proof of concept).
+Read the report for more information.

 To generate semantic masks, you can download Refinenet from the following link: